SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability: Experiments

 \subsection{Experimental Setup and Evaluation Metrics}

-We implement the models with FunASR\footnote{https://github.com/alibaba-damo-academy/FunASR} and upload model files to Modelscope\footnote{https://modelscope.cn/models, where models can be downloaded or experienced through online demo service}.
-The Paraformer model, Paraformer-CLAS model and the proposed SeACo-Paraformer are \textbf{totally opened} including source code, configuration files and models trained with industrial data\footnotemark[1].
-Paraformer base model is composed of 50-layers SAN-M~\cite{gao2020san} encoder and 16layer NAR Transformer decoder, with 2048 hidden units.
-Compared to the models discussed in \cite{gao2023funasr}, the Paraformer-CLAS presented in this paper has undergone an upgrade and is guaranteed to possess a strong and finely-tuned customization baseline.
+We implement the models with FunASR\footnote{https://github.com/alibaba-damo-academy/FunASR}.
+The Paraformer model, Paraformer-CLAS model and the proposed SeACo-Paraformer model are \textbf{totally open source}\footnotemark[1] including source code, configuration files and models trained with industrial data.
+Paraformer base model is composed of 50-layers SAN-M~\cite{gao2020san} encoder and 16-layer NAR Transformer decoder, with 2048 hidden units.
+Comparing to the models discussed in \cite{gao2023funasr}, the Paraformer-CLAS presented in this paper has undergone an upgrade and is guaranteed to possess a strong and finely-tuned customization baseline.
 As for SeACo-Paraformer, the model is trained with ASR backbone freezing using the same 50,000 hours training data for 6 epochs.
 We set sampling ratio $r_u$ and $r_b$ to 0.75, $l_{min}=2$ and $l_{max}=8$.
 The introduced modules have following architectures: bias encoder is a 2-layer LSTM with 512 hidden size, bias decoder is a 4-layer Transformer decoder with 1024 hidden units.
-Only the introduced modules are trained so the training batch is relatively larger, 6000 speech frames each batch~($\times 16$ GPU).
+Each training batch has 6,000 speech frames~($\times 16$ GPU).

 Models are compared according to 3 metrics: character error rate~(CER) over total test sets, recall rate/precision/F1 score~(R/P/F) of the all hotwords in average and R/P/F of R1-hotwords in average.
-A hotword is only considered a successful recall when it is fully predicted, so we abandon calculating the error rate of the hotword part as one of the evaluation indicators.
+For more strict evaluation, we only consider a hotword to be successfully recalled when predicted entirety, so we exclude the calculation of error rates in hotword positions.